isomerpages/govtech-gobusiness-main/_browse-all-equipment-Food-Services/Air-Conditioner.md

 - Minimum 3-ticks and using refrigerant with GWP = 750 (when available) for 3-phase variable refrigerant flow (VRF) models

+### Mode and Schedule of Payment

+- Direct Purchase

+### Support Level and Conditions

+Up to 70% for SMEs, N.A. for non-SMEs

+Only for businesses within the Food Services, Food Manufacturing or Retail sectors.

+Funded and administered by Enterprise Singapore (EnterpriseSG).
+For more information, please refer to [https://www.enterprisesg.gov.sg/eeg](https://www.enterprisesg.gov.sg/eeg){:target='_blank'}{:rel='noopener'}

 ### Pre-Approved Equipment Brands and Models